EvanDBush/soccer_rivalry_project/README.md

     4. Make 2 basic plots with matplotlib.

         - Bar plots in explore.ipynb compare overall records for the two teams
+        - Pie charts in head_to_head.ipynb comapare wins, losses, and ties between the two teams.
-        - Head-to-head records also plotted.
+        - Head-to-head records also plotted in head_to_head.ipynb notebook.

     5. Write markdown cells in Jupyter explaining your thought process and code.